 Planning, analysis, and design are carried out amongst all developers at regular meetings.
 We make significant use of GitHub and a CI tool, CircleCI.
 All code is reviewed by a team at the time of commit.
 The CI runs automated tests and pushes to an AWS instance, where it is beta-tested for a week.
 After success, it is code-reviewed, automated tested again, and then needs manual clearance from one of four senior staff to be released to production.
 User feedback and monitoring tools report back to the planning phase.

 Zeplin's infrastructure is constantly scanned for network vulnerabilities using AWS and other tools, and code versions are checked daily against published security notices.
-Patches for any security issue are evaluated and rolled out, via change management, as soon as possible.
+Patches for any security issue are evaluated and rolled out, via change management, as soon as practicable.

 Failover and Backup